Heba13/API-Swagger-UI/README.md

   Open Charging-Report.html in a web browser to view the test report.

 - ## Media
-- orangeHr Report - video.mp4 in path "reports" attached for tests record
+- StripApisSReport - video.mp4  in path "reports" attached for tests record